UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 Delegated Legislation: Another form of legislation (the generic term for Acts also known as statutes) is delegated legislation (also known as subordinate legislation).

 Delegated legislation is made by bodies to which Parliament has delegated some of its legislative powers.
 The power to make such legislation is prescribed in the principal or enabling Act.
-Delegated legislation is known by a number of names including, rules, regulations, ordinances and by-laws of local government.
+Delegated legislation is known by several names including, rules, regulations, ordinances, and by-laws of local government.

 11. Locating Legislation

-While Commonwealth legislation is available on the Register of Legislation, I would suggest that a relatively inexpensive fee-based system LawLex be used to search for legislation.
-Apart from handling risk and compliance management services LawLex also provides access to Commonwealth and State legislation.
-The legislation to which it links comes from the ComLaw database.
+While Commonwealth legislation is available on the Register of Legislation, LawLex is a service with free access and an enhanced fee-for-service option that can be used to search for legislation.
+Apart from handling risk and compliance management services, LawLex also provides access to Commonwealth and State legislation.
+The legislation to which it links comes from authoritative sites.

-The main reason for using LawLex is that it acts as a very quick, simple and clean interface for locating legislation as opposed to trying to find your way around the ComLaw database.
-It also has the two added benefits: first it links to full text extrinsic material such as Second Reading speeches in Hansard and Explanatory Memoranda.
+LawLex is a quick, simple and clean interface for locating legislation.
+It also has the two added benefits: first, it links to full text extrinsic material such as Second Reading speeches in Hansard and Explanatory Memoranda.
 Secondly, LawLex allows you to sign up to receive email alerts advising of amendments to, and commencement dates of, legislation.

-Another fee- based contender is LawNow available via LexisNexisAU.
-Currently, Commonwealth, ACT, New South Wales, Queensland and Victorian full text legislation is available, with links to South Australian, Western Australian, Northern Territory, and Tasmania legislation soon to be replaced with full text.
-This service provides weekly consolidations (minimum) and daily Bill reports including links to the Text of Bills, Explanatory Memoranda and Second Reading Speeches.
+Another fee-based contender is LawNow available via LexisNexisAU.
+Currently, Commonwealth, ACT, New South Wales, Queensland, and Victorian full text legislation are available, with links to South Australian, Western Australian, Northern Territory, and Tasmania legislation soon to be replaced with full text.
+This service provides weekly consolidations (minimum) and daily Bill reports including links to the Text of Bills, Explanatory Memoranda, and Second Reading Speeches.
 It has commenced providing PDF versions of Commonwealth Reprinted Acts, currently available are the Reprints of the Corporations

 12. Legislative History